 Its city wall is 6163 meters long and about 12 meters tall;

-There are about 4000 dwellings and shops inside the city wall of Pingyao;
+There are about 4000 dwellings and shops inside the city wall;

-Zhenguo Temple of Pingyao has buildings and painted sculptures date back to the Five Dynasties (907 — 960);
+Zhenguo Temple has buildings and painted sculptures that date back to the Five Dynasties (907 — 960);

-The first modern bank of China Rishengchang was built there in 1824.
+The first modern bank in China Rishengchang was built there in 1824.

-Some people in Shanxi, the middle-north province of China that Pingyao was located, started to do business on nearby borders, by transporting and selling food and daily necessities there.
+Some people in Shanxi, the middle-north province of China where Pingyao was located, started to do business on nearby borders, by transporting and selling food and daily necessities there.

 During Emperor Longqing's reign (1566 — 1572), with the assistance of great ministers Gao Gong and Zhang Juzheng, the Ming empire agreed to open up trade on the northern borders.

-Afterward, more businessmen carried their goods up north, and crossed borders to Russian, and accumulated more and more fortune through their diligence and courage.
+Afterward, more businessmen carried their goods up north, crossed borders to Russia, and accumulated more and more fortune through their diligence and courage.

 Weapons and Armor of Escort Troops (Biaoju), the Professional Security Companies of Merchants During These Periods — Museum of The Service Guard of China in Pingyao (Photo by Dingding)

 In Qing Dynasty (1636 — 1912), businessmen from Shanxi Province (or Jin Shang) became the most successful merchant group in China.